Craig y Ddinas: Protected landscape and habitats

-Dinas Rock lies within the Brecon Beacons National Park and the Fforest Fawr Geopark.
+Craig y Ddinas lies within the Brecon Beacons National Park and the Fforest Fawr Geopark.
 It is owned by Natural Resources Wales, who manage it for its wildlife interest and recreation.
 The mineral rights (and thus relicts of former mining and quarrying) are owned by Natural Amenities Ltd, a body concerned with the preservation of mines.
 The deep gorges which define its northern and southern edges are designated as a part of the Coedydd Nedd a Mellte (Neath & Mellte Woodlands) Special Area of Conservation (SAC) on account of their thick oak and ash woodlands, which shelter important bryophyte communities, in particular certain species of moss.
 The woodlands are also designated as a part of the Dyffrynoedd Nedd a Mellte a Moel Penderyn (Neath & Mellte Valleys and Moel Penderyn) Site of Special Scientific Interest.